|

 Analytic philosophy | Definition, History, Examples, Books, Meaning ...

-Analytic philosophy, a loosely related set of approaches to philosophical problems, dominant in Anglo-American philosophy from the early 20th century, that emphasizes the study of language and the logical analysis of concepts.
+What is analytic philosophy?
+Analytic philosophy is a set of approaches to philosophical problems, dominant in Anglo-American philosophy from the early 20th century, emphasizing the study of language and logical analysis of concepts.

 Analytic Philosophy - Wiley Online Library